johnmaxrin/starplat-mlir/README.md

-# Avial
+# Starplat MLIR
-An MLIR dialect that enables unified heterogeneous execution by seamlessly orchestrating workload distribution across CPUs, GPUs, and MPI-based clusters within a single binary.
+Starplat-MLIR is an MLIR-based compiler infrastructure for the Starplat domain-specific language (DSL), designed to support high-performance graph analytics and heterogeneous compilation across CPUs, GPUs, and FPGAs.
+This repository contains custom dialects, IR transformations, and backend lowering pipelines for optimizing and generating parallel code from Starplat programs.

 ### How to compile?
 ```bash